rks101/eglinux/README.md

 mail:x:8:
 ```

-Memorise the first command we learnt, ls -lrt, now type this in any directory for files and see the output.
+Recall the first command we learnt, ls -lrt, now type this in any directory for files and see the output.
 For a directory, use: ls -ld

 The first column shows file permission mode, and columns 3 and 4 show owner and group names, respectively.